 For more than a century, the tendency in industrialized countries to link economic health with the production of greenhouse gases.
 Since the industrial revolution, a perfect correlation between CO2 emissions and global or regional growth, valid upward or downward, has been demonstrated.

-In fact, it has been noted acutely during several world crises.
-Thus, in 1929, the rate of carbon dioxide released into the atmosphere fell during the Great Depression, where world GDP contracted by about 20%.
-It also dropped during the 2 World War, during the oil shocks of 1974 and 1979 and during the Gulf War in 1990.
+We have also seen this acutely during several global crises.
+Thus, in 1929, the rate of carbon dioxide released into the atmosphere fell during the Great Depression when world GDP contracted by around 20%.
+It also fell during World War II, during the oil shocks of 2 and 1974 and during the Gulf War in 1979.